byronwall/data-viz/docs/prd/08-faceting/notes_comments.md

-# Notes and comments for faceting

-- Need to show all facets - show blanks when filtering - add an option to hide facets in wrap mode
-- Filtering causes the axis limits to be constrained when faceted - will not return to full scale when filter is removed
-- Facetted bar chart with categorical x-axis does not work

 ## Issues to resolve in new work

 - The colorScaleId should not be saved - or need to save the scales too